 Waiter/Waitress: If FOH management or restaurant management is for you, waiting could be the way to go.
 It involves a lot of customer service skills.
 You will be obviously be taking the food to guests, but there's a lot to potentially learn from this!
 You can gain an understanding of what people order and like and investigate how they’re finding the experience so far.
 These are all great things to know when establishing your career.
 Understand what the customers want, and what the waiting experience is like for them and the staff and you’ll be ready to run the show one day!

-Do you have any other suggestions?
+Do you have any other suggestions for entry level jobs?
 Let us know in the comments!